nus-cs2103-AY2122S1/tp/docs/team/amzhy.md

 #### Enhancements implemented
 * **Create edit features**: Designed and created `EditCommand`, `EditClassCommand`, `EditClassDescriptor` and its corresponding `Parser` classes.
 (Pull request [\#125](https://github.com/AY2122S1-CS2103T-T12-4/tp/pull/125))
   * What it does: Allows user to edit any details of a student or tuition class with the exception of remarks in **TutAssistor**
   * Justification:  This makes the user experience much more pleasant as now they do not have to delete and recreate students or classes in order to change a few details.
-  * Highlights:

 * **Create delete features**: Designed and created `DeleteCommand`, `DeleteClassCommand` and its corresponding `Parser` classes.
 (Pull requests [\#46](https://github.com/AY2122S1-CS2103T-T12-4/tp/pull/46))
-  * What it does: Allows user to delete a student or tuition classe in **TutAssistor**
+  * What it does: Allows user to delete a student or tuition classes in **TutAssistor**
   * Justification:  This enables the user to remove entire records pertaining to a student or a tuition class entire students or classes in order to change a few details.
   * Highlights:
+    * Duplicate indexes in user inputs have to be removed to ensure that only one student/class is deleted at a particular index.
+    * The order of deletion has to be considered carefully by sorting the indices before deletion, as the list of students/classes changes while students/classes are being deleted respectively.

 * **Implement `RemoveStudent` feature**: Designed and created `RemoveStudentCommand`, `RemoveStudentCommandParser`.
 (Pull request [\#58](https://github.com/AY2122S1-CS2103T-T12-4/tp/pull/58))
   * What it does: Allows user to remove an existing student from a tuition class in **TutAssistor**
   * Justification:  This is more convenient for the user as now they do not have to delete and recreate a tuition class when a student drops out of a class.
   * Highlights:
+    * Efforts are taken to ensure that students who are not enrolled in the class are not removed and this is conveyed to the user.

 * **Refactor Timeslot class**: Refactor Timeslot class to use Java `LocalTime` and `Date` for class timings instead of`String`.
 (Pull request [\#125](https://github.com/AY2122S1-CS2103T-T12-4/tp/pull/125))
   * What it does: Parses and saves the timing of any tuition class as `Date` and `LocalTime` to compare timeslots across classes.